witsgroup-1/campus-infrastructure-management-docs/docs/Database_Schema.md

 - `roomId` (String): Unique identifier for the room or venue where the issue was reported (e.g., Firebase venue Id email).
 - `roomName` (String): name for the room or venue where the issue was reported.
 - `userId` (String): Unique identifier for the user who reported the issue (e.g., user email).
-- `issueType` (String): The type of issue reported – e.g., "Electrical," "Plumbing."
+- `issueType` (String): The type of issue reported – e.g., "Electrical," "Ventilation."
 - `description` (Text): Detailed description of the issue.
 - `status` (String): Current status of the request – e.g., "Scheduled," "In Progress," "Completed."
 - `createdAt` (Timestamp): Date and time when the request was created.